- Q: Can anyone try rally?

-A: We provide lunch as part of our 1-Day, 2-Day and 3-Day Programs, and snacks and refreshments are available during all of our Experiences.
+A: We provide lunch as part of our private lessons, 1-Day, 2-Day and 3-Day Programs, and snacks and refreshments are available during all of our Experiences.
 However, feel free to bring your own snacks and drinks if you’d like.
 If you have any special dietary requirements, please inform us well in advance of your scheduled class.
 We can also provide lunch for family members staying with you during your multi-day course at $10.00 each.
 Just let the representative at the front desk know in the morning.

 - Q: Is there an age requirement to take a class?

 A: We generally require that the student be at least 15 years old with a permit but exceptions can be made, so please call with inquiries.
 For any students under the age of 18, we require a minor waiver be signed by the parent or guardian of the student before being allowed to take part in the program.